DevExpress/XAF-Blazor-Kubernetes-example/README.md

 # Deploy and scale an XAF Blazor Server app: use Azure Kubernetes Service to serve hundreds of users

+> XAF v26.1 includes multiple core/Blazor UI rendering optimizations designed to reduce memory usage and speed up code execution under high load.
+For more information, review our [What's New in v26.1 docs](https://www.devexpress.com/subscriptions/new-2026-1.xml#xaf-scalability-performance-optimizations) | [Technical FAQ](https://supportcenter.devexpress.com/ticket/details/s36497/faq-xaf-blazor-ui-v26-1-enhanced-scalability-performance-deployment-and-load-testing).
+>
+> NOTE: XAF Blazor's high-load support is not yet “ready” in v26.1.
+We expect it to be ready for production use in v26.2 at the earliest.
+In the meantime, your feedback is appreciated on our [experimental or a early v26.1 preview](https://www.devexpress.com/aboutus/pre-release.xml).
+Please [create tickets in the Support Center](https://supportcenter.devexpress.com/ticket/create), if you experience any issues.

 Follow the instruction in this example to deploy an XAF Blazor application to a Kubernetes cluster with horizontal autoscaling.
 We tested the application in two types of clusters: locally-run [K3s](https://k3s.io/) and [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/).
 The maximum pod replica number (20) allowed around 300 concurrent users.
 An AKS cluster needs two nodes (B4ms machines: 4 Cores, 16 GB RAM) to operate with such a number of pod replicas and the same load.

 This repository contains the following useful resources: